mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Give notes based on principles, not opinion

-For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two, otherwise we're breaking the single responsibility [principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."
+For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two so that we can observe the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."

 Grounding your notes in principles frames the discussion in a constructive way.
 If you cited a specific reason, like "We should make this function private to minimize the class' public interface," the author can't simply respond, "No, I prefer it my way," because you've provided a specific reason and they haven't.